 Incidentally, in 2017, the golden planet Saturn shines in the vicinity of Antares, as seen from around the world.

-So the red star Antares – the star near Mars and Saturn now – and the red star Aldebaran lie opposite one another on the great sphere of stars.
+So the red star Antares – the star relatively close to Saturn now – and the red star Aldebaran lie pretty much opposite one another on the great sphere of stars.
 In both the Northern and Southern Hemispheres, look for Antares and the planet Saturn as night begins.
 Look south from the Northern Hemisphere.
 From the Southern Hemisphere, look northeast at nightfall – overhead around 9-10 p.m.
 That’s 9-10 p.m. local time, the time on your clock no matter where you are on the globe.

 Antares and Saturn will drift westward throughout the night.
 After they set, look for the waning crescent moon and star Aldebaran to rise on July 19.